transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 When you deploy an ordering node, the following advanced deployment options are available:
 * [Number of ordering nodes](#ibp-console-adv-deployment-suggested-ordering-node-configurations) - Decide how many ordering nodes are needed.
-* [Kubernetes zone selection](#ibp-console-adv-deployment-on-k8s-zone) - In a multi-zone cluster, select the zone where the node is deployed.
+* [Kubernetes zone selection ](#ibp-console-adv-deployment-on-k8s-zone) - In a multi-zone cluster, select the zone where the node is deployed.
 * [External Certificate Authority configuration](#ibp-console-adv-deployment-third-party-ca) - Use certificates from a third-party CA.
 * [Resource allocation](#ibp-console-adv-deployment-orderer-sizing-creation) - Configure the CPU, memory, and storage for the node.
 * [Hardware Security Module](#ibp-console-adv-deployment-cfg-hsm) - Configure the ordering node to use an HSM to generate and store private keys.